 “The majority of IoT devices are insecure,” explained Syed Ali, an expert vice president at the Bain & Co.’s Houston office and leader of its information technology practice, to ABA Journal.

-Cybersecurity company Corero Network Security told ABA Journal that the firm credits the uptick of denial-of-service attacks, 40 percent higher in the first half of 2018 than year-on-year, in part to IoT device adoption.
+Cybersecurity company Corero Network Security told ABA Journal that the firm credits the uptick of denial-of-service attacks, 40 percent higher in the first half of 2018 than year-on-year, in part to Internet of Things device adoption.

 The common lack of password protection for these devices is a major manufacturer flaw, as research from Ben-Guirion University in Israel notes.
 The California law seeks to correct this oversight by requiring the use of passwords for devices.